devot-e/Student_record_management_software/README.md

 ```
 tested on window 10<br>
 to run it:
-      MySQL shoul be installed and setup must be completed
+      MySQL shoul be installed and setup must be completed<br>
-      Then open mysq enter password
+      Then open mysq enter password<br>
-      Then type copy paste following statements .:
+      Then type copy paste following statements .:<br>
 ```
 CREATE DATABASE IF NOT EXISTS new_rsj ;
 USE new_rsj;